 Designs, logos, and slogans from the past can be used to stir up the ‘good old days’ memories of consumers.
 In general, brand logos with a retro design could generate positive emotions on their own, without even seeing what the product is yet.

-The fact is, Disney broke a world record in box office sales this year, and it’s largely to do with its nostalgia marketing strategy, involving the remakes of classic Disney movies.
+Disney broke a world record in box office sales this year, and it’s largely to do with its nostalgia marketing strategy, involving the remakes of classic Disney movies.

 The decision to buy something is largely driven by emotion, and nostalgia is an example of a positive emotion that influences purchasing decisions.